LUMII-AILab/CorporaTools/README.md

 Latvian Corpora Tools
 =====================

-Support tools for Latvian Treebank and Latvian morphologicaly annotated corpora.
-Native data format of the Latvian coprora are adjusted PML.
+Support tools for Latvian Treebank and Latvian morphologically annotated corpora.
+Native data format of the Latvian corpora are adjusted PML.
 Corresponding PML Schemas are available at TrEd extension/lv-treebank/resources.

-Here we provide cource code (folder LvTreeBank) together with envocation samples for Windows (*.bat files) and test data.
+Here we provide source code (folder LvTreeBank) together with invocation samples for Windows (*.bat files) and test data.

-Licence
+License
 -------

 (c) Institute of Mathematics and Computer Science, University of Latvia, 2010-2012

-This software is licenced under GNU General Public Licence.
+This software is licensed under GNU General Public License.
-Commercial licencing is available if neccessary, contact us at lauma@ailab.lv.
+Commercial licensing is available if necessary, contact us at lauma@ailab.lv.